+This tropical beauty is covered with attractive deeply veined, ovate leaves.
 Its glory, however, are the eye-catching red and white flowers that bloom profusely from spring through fall.
-Made up of snowy white calyxes, the blooms are somewhat heart-shaped.
+Made up of snowy white calyces, the blooms are somewhat heart-shaped.
 Emerging from each calyx is a bright red flower with long stamens.

 Repot in spring only when it has outgrown its container.
 Bleeding heart blooms best when it is slightly pot-bound, so move it up to a pot only 1 size larger.
 Use a pot with drainage holes to prevent soggy soil.